Harshita1234567/ML-project/README.md

-## END TO END machine learning project training of Harshita
+## END TO END machine learning project of Harshita